YahooArchive/mojito-cli-doc/README.md

     --server
     -s

-To serve the API docs over HTTP on the specified port number (Assumes `--server`):
+To serve the API docs over HTTP on the specified port number (assumes `--server`):

     --port <number>
     -p <number>